roleenguarin/simple-login-web/README.md

 # readme

-simple login java web application created for a uni project. created in pair with a classmate:)
+simple login java web application created for a uni project. created as pair work with a classmate:)